How straddles make or lose money

 When to use a straddle option strategy

-Straddles are a good strategy to pursue if you believe that a stock's price will move significantly, but unsure as to which direction.
+Straddle option is a good strategy if you believe that a stock's price will move significantly, but don't want to bet on direction.
 Another case is if you believe that IV of the options will increase - for example, before a significant event like earnings.
 I explained the latter strategy in my Seeking Alpha article Exploiting Earnings Associated Rising Volatility.
 IV usually increases sharply a few days before earnings, and the increase should compensate for the negative theta.
 If the stock moves before earnings, the position can be sold for a profit or rolled to new strikes.
 This is one of my favorite strategies that we use in our SteadyOptions model portfolio.

 Many traders like to buy straddles before earnings and hold them through earnings hoping for a big move.
 While it can work sometimes, personally I Dislike Holding Straddles Through Earnings.
 The reason is that over time the options tend to overprice the potential move.
 Those options experience huge volatility drop the day after the earnings are announced.
 In most cases, this drop erases most of the gains, even if the stock had a substantial move.